KJJA SUbmissions

-To view the previous KJA awards finalist’s and winner’s submissions, click on the links below.
+To view the previous KJJA awards finalist’s and winner’s submissions, click on the links below.

-For more information on how to submit your work for the KJA Awards, go to the KJA Resource page.
+For more information on how to submit your work for the KJJA Awards, go to the KJJA Resource page.

-To view the previous KJA awards finalist’s and winner’s submissions, click on the links below.
+To view the previous KJJA awards finalist’s and winner’s submissions, click on the links below.

-For more information on how to submit your work for the KJA Awards, go to the KJA Resource page.
+For more information on how to submit your work for the KJJA Awards, go to the KJJA Resource page.

 Please browse the links below to view the previous submissions from the 2024 finalists and winner.